-All services on this level of cover are restricted to the equivalent rate for a private patient in a public hospital shared room.
-Should you choose treatment in a private hospital (or a private room) you will incur significant out-of-pocket-expenses.
+For restricted services, we will cover the cost of a private patient in a shared room of a public hospital.
+If you are treated elsewhere, such as a private hospital, you will incur additional and significant out-of-pocket expenses.